 2017: Development engineer @ OSRAM Opto-Semiconductors

 Dr. Mathias Rapphahn received his PhD as a chemist at the University of Rostock in the field of inorganic molecule chemistry.
-After a short stay at the Leibniz Institute of Catalysis in Rostock he joined Litec-LLL GmbH, a company of Merck KGaA, Darmstadt, Germany, in 2013 as manager of production and development.
-Currently he is responsible for phosphor R&D and application for LED as well related light converter topics.
+After a short stay at the Leibniz Institute of Catalysis in Rostock he joined Litec-LLL GmbH, in 2013 as manager of production and development.
+Currently he is responsible for phosphor R&D and marketing as well as related inorganic material topics.

 Kim De Nolf is CEO and co-founder of QustomDot.
 She has received the masters and PhD degree in chemistry from Ghent University in Belgium.
 In 2017, she started a three-year post-doctoral fellowship to investigate the valorization potential of the research conducted at the PCN group, lead by prof. Zeger Hens.
 This work has led to the incorporation of QustomDot in January 2020.
 QustomDot is an advanced materials spin-off company and its mission is to realize the full potential of quantum dots by providing customized solutions for next-generation applications.
 The QustomDot technology enables the use of RoHS-compliant quantum dots directly onto (micro)LED chips.